bond13/Sort_Bond/README.md

 below) and explained fully in prev_README.md.
 The implementation to validate and compare URLs is done in url.py.
 The normalizer is done using url_normalize.py, which was written by Nikolia Panov.
-Much of the url.py was also already implemented from previous weeks.
+Much of the url.py was also already implemented from previous weeks as well.

 I added the validator functionality to  main.py which is to be run using the command: